 10 Minute Instant Pot Natural Release Method

 There is one method that is a happy medium.
 It's the 10 Minute Natural Release method.
 All you need to do is follow the Instant Pot Natural Release Method for 10 minutes and then switch to the Quick Release Method.
-You'll still have steam to vent, but it won't be much.
+You'll still have steam to vent through the quick release valve, but it won't be much.
 This method allows you to get the time benefits of the Quick Release with the cleanliness benefits of the Natural Release.

 Frequently Asked Questions